-The Company has not based its production decisions and ongoing mine production on mineral reserve estimates, preliminary economic assessments or feasibility studies, and historically such projects have increased uncertainty and risk of failure.
+The Company has not based its production decisions and ongoing mine production on preliminary economic assessments or feasibility studies, and historically such projects have increased uncertainty and risk of failure.
 Mineral resources that are not mineral reserves do not have demonstrated economic viability.